danycenas/docker-commands/README.md

 docker stop <CONTAINER-NAME OR CONTAINER-ID>
 /* Stop container */

+docker port <CONTAINER-NAME OR CONTAINER-ID>
+/* List port mappings or a specific mapping for the container */

+docker inspect <CONTAINER-NAME OR CONTAINER-ID>
+/* Container detail  */

 docker logs <CONTAINER-NAME OR CONTAINER-ID>
 /* Fetch the logs of a container */